Weeksville, Brooklyn: History

-Weeksville was named after James Weeks, an African-American stevedore from Virginia.
-In 1838 (11 years after the final abolition of slavery in New York State) Weeks bought a plot of land from Henry C. Thompson, a free African American and land investor, in the Ninth Ward of central Brooklyn.
-Thompson had acquired the land from Edward Copeland, a politically minded European American and Brooklyn grocer, in 1835.
+Weeksville was named after James Weeks, a freed African-American stevedore from Virginia.
+In 1838, 11 years after the final abolition of slavery in New York State, Weeks bought a plot of land from Henry C. Thompson, a free African American and land investor, in the Ninth Ward of central Brooklyn.
+Thompson had acquired the land from Edward Copeland, a politically-minded European American and Brooklyn grocer, in 1835.
 Previously Copeland bought the land from an heir of John Lefferts, a member of one of the most prominent and land-holding families in Brooklyn.
 There was ample opportunity for land acquisition during this time, as many prominent land-holding families sold off their properties during an intense era of land speculation.
 Many African Americans saw land acquisition as their opportunity to gain economic and political freedom by building their own communities.

-The village itself was established by a group of African-American land investors and political activists, and covered an area in the borough's eastern Bedford Hills area, bounded by present-day Fulton Street, East New York Avenue, Ralph Avenue and Troy Avenue.
-A 1906 article in the New York Age recalling the earlier period noted that James Weeks "owned a handsome dwelling at Schenectady and Atlantic Avenues."
+The village itself was established by a group of African-American land investors and political activists, as an intentional landowning community.
+It covered an area in the borough's eastern Bedford Hills area, bounded by present-day Fulton Street, East New York Avenue, Ralph Avenue and Troy Avenue.
+A 1906 article in The New York Age recalling an earlier period noted that James Weeks "owned a handsome dwelling at Schenectady and Atlantic Avenues."

 By the 1850s, Weeksville had more than 500 residents from all over the East Coast (as well as two people born in Africa).
 Almost 40 percent of residents were southern-born.
+Weeksville was the second largest free Black community in the United States in pre-Civil War America.
 Nearly one-third of the men over 21 owned land; in antebellum New York, unlike in New England, non-white men had to own real property (to the value of $250) and pay taxes on it to qualify as voters.
 The village had its own churches (including Bethel Tabernacle African Methodist Episcopal Church and the Berean Missionary Baptist Church), a school ("Colored School no. 2", now P.S.
-243), a cemetery, and an old age home.
+243), a baseball team, a cemetery, and an old age home.
 Weeksville had one of the first African-American newspapers, the Freedman's Torchlight, and in the 1860s became the national headquarters of the African Civilization Society and the Howard Colored Orphan Asylum.
 In addition, the Colored School was the first such school in the U.S. to integrate both its staff and its students.

 During the violent New York Draft Riots of 1863, the community served as a refuge for many African-Americans who fled from Manhattan.

 After the completion of the Brooklyn Bridge and as New York City grew and expanded, Weeksville gradually became part of Crown Heights, and memory of the village was largely forgotten.

+Hurley was interviewed about the rediscovery process in 2011.